thought7878/andi-ui/README.md

 ### Style

-You can fully customize the button style and its children
+You can fully customize the button style and its children.

+**Note:**  If you want to change the height of the input, you should change the height of the increment and decrement buttons to half the height of the input

 ```tsx
 <NumberField>